Westover (Eastville, Virginia)

 Westover was a historic plantation house located near Eastville, Northampton County, Virginia.
 The original house was about 1750, as a two-story, three-bay, single pile structure with a gambrel roof in a vernacular style indigenous to Virginia's Eastern Shore.
 A two-bay extension was added in the late-18th century, and a rear wing in the late-19th century.
 The house had brick ends and a chimney with steep sloping haunches and a corbeled brick cap.
-It was destroyed by fire between 1980–1997.
+It was destroyed by fire between 1980 and 1997.

 It was listed on the National Register of Historic Places in 1982 and delisted in 2001.